PTC-Education/PTC-Education.github.io/docs/solutions/README.md

 <section class="section">
     <div class="container">
         <h2>Industrial Solutions - Integrating Process Technologies</h2>
         <div>The real power of digital transformation comes when the various pieces of the product development process are connected to each other.
-Below you can find resources about PTC and parter technologies and insights that focus on the integration of DX technologies, and you can <a href="/docs/integrations/dxguides">click here to see DX guides</a> developed by PTC Education on low barrier ways to build connected solutions.
+Below you can learn more about how PTC leverages various technologies to create real-world examples of Digital Transformation.
         </div>
     </div>
 </section>